Evo-Forge/ui-test/README.md

  - we want to see a well written solution
  - we prefer if you will make a pull request with the final solution
- - it's a plus if you follow an MVC/Flux approach
+ - it's a plus if you follow an Context/Redux approach
  - it's a plus if you use a javascript framework
- - it's a plus if you use a CSS preprocessor
  - it's a huge plus if you can add a test suite
  - it's a plus if you use a module system
- - it's a plus if you write your code using ES2015
+ - it's a plus if you write your code using ES2015 and above
- - it's a plus if you use some kind of development automatization tool (grunt/gulp/webpack)
+ - it's a plus if you use hooks and a functional approach

 ### Happy coding!